pratapladhani/mcs-labs/labs/ask-me-anything/README-30 min version.md

 > [!TIP]
 >
-> - Prompts are visibile to the end-user when the agent is deployed as a Copilot agent.
+> - Prompts are visible to the end-user when the agent is deployed as a Copilot agent.
+> - In the next lab, we will deploy the agent to M365 Copilot and test these suggested prompts.

 ---